 What type of research does the CCTS support with the NIH grant and the KL2 Program?

 CATS scholars must engage in clinical and/or translational research.
 While the proposed research does not need to involve human subjects, non-human research must fall into the category of preclinical research and must be clearly relevant to human disease.
-For more guidance, you can review the Translational Science Spectrum to learn more about the phases of translational research.
+For more guidance, you can review the NIH’s NCATS information about categories of translational research.

 Do I have to have the green card (or other necessary documents in place) before I apply for this opportunity or by the time the grant starts?